Picosure, a new revolution in facial rejuvenation with U.S. technology read more…

 There is no Melasma cure and the treatments can only reduce its impact.
 The patches may return from sun exposure.

-Melasma Laser treatments and IPL treatments may, in rare cases, worsen the condition.
+Melasma Laser treatments may, in rare cases, worsen the condition.

 You may develop redness or soreness after undergoing a Melasma treatment.